zjx137/hexo-theme-Tsu/README.md

 # hexo-theme-Tsu
-> A light and simple theme bases on polarbear.
+> A light and simple theme bases on polarbear, designed by Bacbin

 ## Installtion
 ```